lightning/bolts/07-routing-gossip.md

 ### Requirements

-The creating node MUST set `channel-id` to refer to the confirmed funding transaction as specified in [BOLT #2](02-peer-protocol.md#the-funding_locked-message).
+The creating node MUST set `short-channel-id` to refer to the confirmed funding transaction as specified in [BOLT #2](02-peer-protocol.md#the-funding_locked-message).
 The corresponding output MUST be a
 P2WSH as described in [BOLT #3](03-transactions.md#funding-transaction-output).